Fillings Northridge Advanced Dentistry

 - Amalgam fillings: You might have commonly seen these type of fillings on many people.
 The amalgam fillings are also called silver fillings and they are commonly composed of a mixture of mercury and a variety of other metals.
 Since this type of filling is considered to provide more strength and durability to the tooth, it is most commonly used by dentists on teeth at the back side or on the molars.
 This filling can also be used on the teeth at the front side of the mouth but is usually not preferred by patients because of the look that it gives the teeth afterwards.

 - Composite fillings: Also known as tooth colored fillings, these fillings are mostly composed of acrylic and other such materials.
 These fillings can be used practically on any tooth since they make the teeth look natural after the treatment.
-However, even then, Dr Isaac Kashani and Dr Dani Benyaminy will have to examine the location of the treatment before administering the treatment, to ensure that a composite filling is suitable for a particular location or not.
+However, even then, Dr Isaac Kashani will have to examine the location of the treatment before administering the treatment, to ensure that a composite filling is suitable for a particular location or not.
 Since these fillings exactly match the color of the teeth, they are also considered as a cosmetic dental treatment.

 Why do you need dental fillings?